Meet the Theater Faculty

 Master of Fine Arts, Rutgers U Sch Arts

-Gregory Pulver, Associate Professor, Theater Program Head, Costume, Choreography and Stage Makeup Design
+Theater Program Head, Associate Professor of Theater, Costume, Choreography and Stage Makeup Design

 Gregory is currently Theater Program Director and Professor of costume design, makeup and choreography for the University of Portland Theater Department and one of the 28 Resident Artists’ at Artists Repertory Theatre in Portland Oregon.
 He moved to Portland after a successful run as an Associate Professor of Costume Design at Western Washington University for 12 years and Chair of the WWU Theatre Department for three and a half of those years.